abiriadev/namuwiki-related-articles/README.md

 ## Installation

-This is extension is not yet available in the Chrome store.
+This extension is not yet available in the Chrome Web Store.

 ### Manually install from CRX file